Dr Farina King

 Haskell Hall Annex 237

-Farina is an Assistant Professor of History at Northeastern State University, Tahlequah, Oklahoma.
+Farina is an Associate Professor of History at Northeastern State University, Tahlequah, Oklahoma.
 She is also an affiliate of the Cherokee and Indigenous Studies Department and the Director of the NSU Center for Indigenous Community Engagement.

 Farina was The David J. Weber Fellow for the Study of Southwestern America at the Clements Center for Southwest Studies of Southern Methodist University (2016-2017).
 She earned her Ph.D. in U.S. History at Arizona State University in 2016.
 Her first book, The Earth Memory Compass: Din Landscapes and Education in the Twentieth Century, was published by the University Press of Kansas in 2018.
 She is the co-author of Returning Home: Din Creative Works from the Intermountain Indian School (November 2021).

 She was the Charles Eastman Dissertation Fellow (2015-2016) at Dartmouth College.
 She received her M.A. in African History from the University of Wisconsin and a B.A. from BYU with a double major in History and French Studies.